Hello Simplified Professional Organizing | Raleigh | Portsmouth

 5. Putting Off Tidying Up Until Tomorrow

-Everyone has hectic days and seasons of life that are busier than others.
 However, we also know that letting a mess go unbothered will result in more of a mess, and eventually, it will become too overwhelming to tackle.
 Instead of letting things get out of hand, dedicate an hour or two a week to decluttering, tidying up, and putting things back where they belong.
 Even better if you can do this for a few short minutes daily!

 Organizer checking oatmeal expiration date next to pantry drawers.